svemyh/in-context-learning-vertexai/README.md

 Also this repo is inteded setup on linux, your system may differ slightly.

 ### Vertex AI training run

-1. If someone (only 1 person on the team has to do this) already has set up the Vertex AI Infrastructure one simply needs to add a 'service-account-key.json' to the root of this repo.
+If someone (only 1 person on the team has to do this) already has set up the Vertex AI Infrastructure one simply needs to:

+1. Add a 'service-account-key.json' to the root of this repo.

 2. Login to Weights & Biases (WandB) and add your [API key](https://wandb.ai/settings#api) to the environment variables.
 (Rename .env.example to .env and add your API key to the file).
 It is also necessary to change the fields project: <wand_project>  entity: <wandb_entity> in the file `src/conf/wandb.yaml`.

-3. Update example-run.sh with your project id, artifact registry name and bucket name.
+3. Update `example-run.sh` with your project id, artifact registry name and bucket name.

 4. Install dependencies: